Ecommerce packaging: The ultimate guide

 Shredded cardboard

 Shredded cardboard infill is a great way to recycle and wrap at the same time.
-All you need is the machine that turns old cardboard into accordion-like sheets.
+All you need is a machine that turns old cardboard into accordion-like sheets.
 These sheets can securely wrap around fragile items to protect them during shipping.
 This choice is the ultimate in eco-friendly packaging.
 On the receiving end, it’s easy for customers to remove and recycle.

 Types of Infill